Frederick IV of Liegnitz: Life

-In December 1571 he was named co-ruler of the Duchy of Liegnitz, under the tutelage of his brother Henry XI.
+In December 1571 he was named co-ruler of the Duchy of Legnica, under the tutelage of his brother Henry XI.
 Frederick IV decided to use the commitment to Henry XI in the religious war in France to be released from the guardianship of his brother.
 He went to the Emperor Maximilian II, asking a review of his divisionary treaty.
 Special Commissioners under imperial decree on 13 March 1576 that Frederick IV was the sole ruler of Liegnitz and one month later, on 17 April, he formally took possession of the government.
 Frederick IV was obliged to provide Henry XI's family, who remained in Silesia, to all their needs and, included cash and food.
 At the same time the date of the formal division of Liegnitz was set on 29 September 1577.
 However, this didn't happen, because Emperor Maximilian II died on 12 October 1576, and the new Emperor, Rudolf II, tried to re-examine the case.
 On 5 October 1580 the Emperor issued a favorable sentence against the elder brother, canceling the 17 April 1576 Decree.
 The brothers were named again co-rulers of the Duchy.
 Henry XI made his official residence in Liegnitz, and Frederick IV was forced to retired to Haynau (Chojnów).

 The situation changed in the following year, when the insubordination of Henry XI (who even refused to pay homage) led to the intervention of the imperial troops.
 Despite his victory, Henry XI had to obtain forgiveness and decided to appear in Prague, but Rudolf II decided to deprive him of the government.
 Legnica was given again to Frederick IV as a sole ruler, but was required (like the first time) to ensure all the needs of the family of Henry XI (who remained as an Imperial prisoner), paying them the sum of 30 talers for week.